OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Event Group

 The Event group is used to store events that occurred during the recording of data.
 Events are bound to a channel, system or session and have a link to it.
-In addition to events, log entries can also be created, these are described in more detail in the chapter [Record Group](#record-group).
+In addition to events, log entries can also be created, these are described in more detail in the chapter [\ref{record-group} Record Group](#record-group).
 Systems can, for example, trigger an event when a limit value is exceeded.
 Events are always time-bound which means an event contains the exact time of occurrence and the duration of the event.
 The duration can also be zero, so the event occurred exactly at the specified time.

 | Name | HDF5 Type | Parent object | Mandatory |